dahmad/ga-capstone/README.md

 I ran a list of segments from a brand new song through the final pickled model and ranked the segments by their predict_proba_ values.
 The top 32 segments were copied into a new folder.
 The selected segments were then uploaded into a digital audio workstation (FLStudio), where I was able to arrange five of those segments that I liked into a new instrumental.

-That resulting instrumental can be heard [here](https://drive.google.com/open?id=0BxhJCrTr-R-BVGd3RGMzd2pRZms), wubith existing vocals and drums added for context.
+That resulting instrumental can be heard [here](https://drive.google.com/open?id=0BxhJCrTr-R-BVGd3RGMzd2pRZms), with existing vocals and drums added for context.

 ## Future Deployment Strategies